Stanford Doerr School of Sustainability

 Jennifer Milne

 Jennifer is a technical resource for energy related and carbon removal projects across the University and an advisor in the bioenergy area - this foundational experience she gained during her time as an energy analyst with the Global Climate and Energy Project.
-Here, from 2007 onwards, she learned about energy supply, conversion, and exergy destruction.
-She led the bioenergy area of the portfolio and contributed more broadly to the development of a fundamental energy research portfolio across all energy areas.
+There, from 2007 onwards, she learned about energy supply, conversion, and exergy destruction.
+Jennifer led the bioenergy area of the portfolio and contributed more broadly to the development of a fundamental energy research portfolio across all energy areas.
 Prior to joining Global Climate and Energy Project she was a post-doctoral scholar at the Carnegie Institution for Science, Department of Plant Biology, at Stanford University.
-Jennifer comes from a biochemistry and plant science background, where she contributed to the discovery of the role of polysaccharides in guard cell wall function and holds a Ph.D. in Biology from the University of York, U.K. and a Bachelor of Science in Biochemistry (First Class Honors) from the University of Stirling, U.K.
+Jennifer is a biochemist and plant biologist, with extensive expertise in carbohydrate chemistry.
+Her thesis work included the discovery of a new role for polysaccharides in guard cell wall function.
+Jennifer earned a Ph.D. in Biology from the University of York, U.K. and a Bachelor of Science in Biochemistry (First Class Honors) from the University of Stirling, U.K.

 • Liang Min